sarwanpasha/Poincare-Kernel/README.md

-# Preserving Hidden Hierarchical Structure: Poincar ́e Distance for 1 Enhanced Genomic Sequence Analysis
+# Preserving Hidden Hierarchical Structure: Poincare Distance for 1 Enhanced Genomic Sequence Analysis

 This repository is for the paper "Preserving Hidden Hierarchical Structure: Poincar ́e Distance for 1 Enhanced Genomic Sequence Analysis".